Blog #1 July 15, 2025

 While my thoughts are in India this Diwali season, I find myself transported back to the summer of 2014 when I pursued one of my yoga teaching certificates at the Bihar School of Yoga.
 Those memories remain some of my most cherished.

 Led by highly disciplined and skilled swamis, the training program itself was comprehensive.
 We learned advanced yoga not just as a sequence of postures, but as a complete system for cleansing and revitalizing the body, mind, and spirit.
 There was ample pranayama (breathwork), meditation, and purificatory practices, including something called kunjal kriya at five in the morning—a cleansing technique I’ll never forget.
 About the third week, during meditation, with my eyes closed, I began to see subtle colors and shapes in the patterns of the chakras.
 It was an intensely spiritual time, as I clearly remember one festival when all the swamis and sanyassins chanted the entire Bhagavad Gita with instruments.
 The recitation took more than four hours, all of us seated in meditation posture.
-It was so remarkable and mesmerizing.
+Mesmerizing.

-After dinner each evening, we would then gather for satsang—a spiritual gathering—with the strikingly charismatic Sri Swami Niranjanananda.
+After dinner each evening, we would then gather for satsang - a spiritual gathering - with the strikingly charismatic Sri Swami Niranjanananda.
 His presence was magnetic.
 From several meters away, I could feel his energy, and his eyes sparkled so intensely that I had to look away.

 Those satsangs were precious, each filled with gentle humor, ancient stories, and timeless wisdom.
-But one teaching, in particular, has stayed with me—a jewel of insight I call “Loving Our Nearest and Dearest.”
+But one teaching, in particular, has stayed with me - a jewel of insight I call “Loving Our Nearest and Dearest.”

 Reflection